 Why Are There Multiple Types of Laser Eye Surgery?

 Different methods treat different eye conditions.
 Some patients are suitable for more than one method and can choose which they prefer.
 Other patients don’t have a choice.
-When evaluating PRK vs LASIK, patients should consider their specific eye conditions and which method is best suited to treat them.

 I’ve Only Heard of LASIK – Are the Other Methods Safe?